Uvala (landform): New definition of uvala

+Global relevance of uvalas

 Ćalić's work and resulting definition affirms that Dinaric uvalas are karst forms in their own right.
 The question remains whether this is relevant globally and in different climates.
 Possibly the postulate of Lehmann (1973/1987) that Dinaric Karst is not representative for karst worldwide (see above), with respect to uvalas must be re-examined.

 In the comprehensive karst modelling of Ford&Williams (2007) uvalas are irrelevant.
 Yet, they consider the term uvala indispensable and use it no less than six times to describe karst phenomena found in different epochs, climates and regions of various continents, in some cases with reference to other authors.

 A German publication lists fifty-seven 'Karstwannen' on the Swabian Alb, Bayer&Groschopf (1989).
 Together with a few more on the karstic Franconian Jura, there may well be about 70 large depressions, half of which are 1000-4500m in length.
 According to Bayer&Groschopf, p.
 182 "[...] sind Karstwannen eher mit Uvalas denn mit Poljes zu korrelieren, [...] entsprechen von der geomorphologischen Ausformung dem Uvala Charakter."
 (They correlate with uvalas rather than with poljes, [...] they correspond to geomorphological forms of uvalas).